Annihilation: Electron–positron annihilation

-When a low-energy electron annihilates a low-energy, positron (antielectron), the most probable result is the creation of two or more photons, since the only other final-state Standard Model particles that electrons and positrons carry enough mass–energy to produce are neutrinos, which are approximately 10,000 times less likely to produce, and the creation of only one photon is immpossible by momentum conservation—a single photon would carry nonzero momentum in any frame, including the center-of-momentum frame where the total momentum vanishes.
-Both the annihilating electron and positron particles have a rest energy of about 0.501 million electron-volts (MeV).
+When a low-energy electron annihilates a low-energy positron (antielectron) the most probable result is the creation of two or more photons, since the only other final-state Standard Model particles that electrons and positrons carry enough mass–energy to produce are neutrinos, which are approximately 10,000 times less likely to produce, and the creation of only one photon is impossible by momentum conservation—a single photon would carry nonzero momentum in any frame, including the center-of-momentum frame where the total momentum vanishes.
+Both the annihilating electron and positron particles have a rest energy of about 0.511 million electron-volts (MeV).
 If their kinetic energies are relatively negligible, this total rest energy appears as the photon energy of the photons produced.
 Each of the photons then has an energy of about 0.511 MeV.
 Momentum and energy are both conserved, with 1.012 MeV of photon energy (accounting for the rest energy of the particles) moving in opposite directions (accounting for the total zero momentum of the system).

 If one or both charged particles carry a larger amount of kinetic energy, various other particles can be produced.
 Furthermore, the annihilation (or decay) of an electron–positron pair into a single photon can occur in the presence of a third charged particle, to which the excess momentum can be transferred by a virtual photon from the electron or positron.
 The inverse process, pair production by a single real photon, is also possible in the electromagnetic field of a third particle.